 When we consider the human body’s hierarchy of functions that are essential for life, the reproductive cycle is not one.
 So to conserve energy for more important things, the hypothalamus will shut down the reproductive hormonal cascade.

 The diagnosis of FHA is a process of exclusion.
-Clinicians will need to rule out all other possibilities for why the menstrual cycle has stopped before diagnosing a person with FHA.
+Clinicians need to rule out all other possibilities for why the menstrual cycle has stopped before diagnosing FHA.
 A diagnosis means ruling out things like pregnancy and other conditions such as endometriosis and medications that can halt menstruation.